top of page

 The study highlights the importance of long-term analgesia for cats with severe oral disease to manage pain and maintain food intake.

-Cats were painful up to day 4 following dental extractions.
-This study used the same anaesthetic protocol as the aforementioned and we therefore echo our previous thoughts on optimising that analgesic protocol and providing analgesia prior to the treatment.
+Cats experienced pain lasting up to day 4 following dental extractions.
+This study used the same anaesthetic protocol as the aforementioned study, and we therefore echo our previous thoughts on optimizing that analgesic protocol and providing analgesia prior to treatment.

 What are the discussion points for the practice team from this research?

-Does this give you confidence with your approach to pain scoring cats undergoing dental work?
+• Does this give you confidence in your approach to pain scoring cats undergoing dental work?

 References